 15. Trim, Meath (large)

-The shortlisted 15 towns will now be visited by a team of assessors who will look at how each town presents itself to visitors and tells its story.
-In particular, they will look for evidence of a high quality visitor experience and of involvement by the local community and businesses in delivering this experience.
-They will look at the quality of its attractions and sites of interest and how well the town promotes what they have to offer.
+The shortlisted 15 towns were visited by a team of assessors who looked at how each town presents itself to visitors and tells its story.
+In particular, they looked for evidence of high-quality visitor experience and of involvement by the local community and businesses in delivering this experience.
+They looked at the quality of its attractions and sites of interest and how well the town promotes what they have to offer.

 Now in its third year, the award will continue to focus on how participating towns have developed their local area in the following key tourism areas:

-- Sense of place: How the town tells its own unique story to visitors, what’s special about it, and what distinguishes it from other towns.
+- A sense of place: How the town tells its own unique story to visitors, what’s special about it, and what distinguishes it from other towns.